Baja Ocean Wildlife Expedition

 Take the morning shuttle back to Los Cabos for your flight home or explore other parts of this incredible region.
 You will head home knowing you helped contribute to learning about the wild animals of this incredible place and supporting efforts to protect them.

 * Itinerary Note: We adhere to this schedule as closely as possible, but participants should be aware that due to occasional high winds on the water in La Paz Bay, activities at times may need to be rearranged or similar activities substituted.

 Is This Trip Right For Me?

 This is a trip for adventurers and wildlife enthusiasts.
-In Baja, you’ll be camping, spending lots of time in boats, and eating new foods (some fresh from the ocean).
-There are no guarantees to see wildlife and activities are dependent on weather (though most participants do see them).
+In Baja, you’ll be camping in comfort, spending time in boats, and eating new foods (some fresh from the ocean).
+Activities may be modified due to wind, weather and other conditions.
+Your safety and enjoyment are our top priorities.
+We don’t guarantee wildlife interactions, but this trip is scheduled at the perfect time, with local experts and in the perfect setting.
 The schedule can be fluid and all activities may not start on time and there may be bugs around.
 But we feel that pushing one’s boundaries and stepping out of one’s comfort zone is the best way to learn about yourself and the world!

 similar turtle conservation trips

 Photos: RED Travel Mexico, Elizabeth Moreno, Neil Osborne